otoolep/stormkafkamon/README.md

-*I am not longer maintaining this tool.
+*I am no longer maintaining this tool.
 It should continue to work fine with Kafka 0.72 and Storm 0.82 however.*

 stormkafkamon
 =============